Today@Dal» Go to news main

 We took on a number of important funded projects throughout the year including the development of online courses in Intercultural Communication in Higher Education and Internationalization of the Curriculum, an audit of international student services in the university, the identification of technical systems for on-demand training delivery and laying the groundwork for a pathway year program for international students, to name a few.

 We not only operationalized new initiatives, we learned a lot in the past year, too.
 Survey research we conducted in early 2022, in partnership with market research firm, CRi, revealed, among many other things, that online learning is here to stay.
 Learners are interested in learning experiences that fit their lives, their career pathways and personal interests.
 That’s why creating superior learning experiences – online or face-to-face – will continue to be a top priority for our Faculty in the coming year.
 This priority, in addition to thriving financially and improving our processes, will guide all of our work in 2022/23 along with setting new goals that will challenge and excite us.

 This past year was a tough one for so many of us, but here we are, with countless milestones and achievements to celebrate at the end of it - including the privilege of serving you, our stakeholders, and working with a team of talented, energized, engaged and supportive people dedicated to making 2022/23 the best it can be.

-- Job Posting: Study Skills Coach
+- Study Skills Workshops (Halifax Campuses)

 - Job postings